Activiti/activiti-7-developers-guide/components/activiti-cloud-platform/CrossCuttingConcerns.md

 Registry

 However in order to use this the docker-compose file needs to be modified - for full instructions see https://github.com/Activiti/activiti-cloud-query/pull/6

+## Security

+See the security section of each component for access control policies.
+See also the sso-and-idm sections.